There’s a lot to consider when you’re choosing a domain extensions names.

 Many web hosting companies like HostGator also give you an option to purchase a domain name on it’s own without choosing a web hosting package.

 Also, if you choose a domain name registrar and end up being unhappy, you have the option to transfer your domain name to a different registrar.

 Do I Need Both Domain Name And Web Hosting To Build A Website?

-All fully functioning websites need to to have a domain name and web hosting service.
+Yes, you will need both domain name and web hosting to build a website.
+All fully functioning websites need to have a domain name and web hosting service.

 Hopefully, after reading this you feel confident to purchase a domain name for your online business or website.

 To summarize, it is always best to go through a reputable domain registrar.